svijetaj/gettting_and_cleaning_data/README.md

 3) Uses descriptive activity names to name the activities in the data set
 4) Appropriately labels the data set with descriptive variable names.
 5) From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+run_analysis.r: this contains r script, which is used to do the analysis averages_data.txt : containt final tidy data set.